alexandrovteam/pySM/README.md

   * charge: polarity and charge state to search for (the pipeline currently only supports one charge state at a time). e.g. for negative mode singly charged use ```"charge":[
         {"polarity":"-", "n_charges":1}
         ],```
   * isocalc_sig: peaks are predicted with a gaussian shape.
-This parameter is the sigma parameter. sigma = FWHM/2.3548 or
+This parameter is the sigma parameter. sigma = FWHM/2.3548.
+  * isocalc_resoultion is *not* mass spectral resolution, it is the digitisation rate of the isotope patterns

 ### Who do I talk to? ###